itsfrank98/immense/README.md

 some files.
 Refer to the next paragraph for more information about how the files should be structured.<br>
 Once a request is sent, the Job ID will be shown.
 It can be used for getting information about the status of the training task, via the ```task_status``` endpoint.
 Once the training is finished, use the ```predict``` endpoint in order to get predictions.
 If one or more user IDs are specified, the model will classify those users.
-If no IDs are provided, the model will perform predictions on the test set and return the values of the metrics.
 Since the node embedding model is transductive, it can only provide predictions for users that it already knows (meaning that it appears in the adjacency matrix or in the edge lists).

 ## Files format
 ### Content